-In a surprise reveal at an off-site event during Detroit’s 2018 North American International Auto Show, Ford teased the 2019 Mustang Shelby GT500 with this video clip:
+In a surprise reveal at an off-site event during Detroit’s 2018 North American International Auto Show, The original video has been taken down by Ford, but this newer video has all the details and glorious noise:

 Aside from the big news that the 2019 GT500 will be the first production Mustang with more than 700 horsepower, what can we glean from this quick teaser?
 Unfortunately, not a whole lot.
 The Cobra emblem will reside in the center rear of the car and it will use a decklid-mounted wing, neither of which are surprising.
 It does appear that the headlights resemble those from the GT350 or pre-facelift Mustang GT.